THE BASICS: A standard Hulu subscription is $5.99 a month

 And that's that.
 You can now start watching anything and everything on Hulu.

-One of the best deals out there these days is the bundle that includes Hulu, Disney+ and ESPN+.
+One of the best deals out there these days is the bundle that includes Hulu, Disney Plus and ESPN Plus.
 (All of those services are owned by Disney.)
-And you can still do that bundle in conjunction with Hulu Live TV.
+And you can still do that bundle in conjunction with Hulu with Live TV.

-The bundle — including Hulu With Live TV — can be had for $61.99 a month, which is a really good deal considering it's just $7 a month more than if you get Hulu and Live TV on their own.
-If you want the bundle without ads on Hulu's on-demand content, it'll cost just $67.99 a month.
+The bundle — including Hulu with Live TV — can be had for $71.99 a month, which is a really good deal considering it's just $7 a month more than if you get Hulu and Live TV on their own.
+If you want the bundle without ads on Hulu's on-demand content, it'll cost just $77.99 a month.

 Can you get Hulu with Live TV without the Hulu on-demand catalog?